Second highest wind warning for Galway as Storm Dylan approaches - Galway Bay FM

 The biggest impact will be felt across Connacht and Ulster where gusts will reach up to 120km/h.

-The latest alert for Connacht, Cavamn, Monaghan, Donegal, Longford, Louth, Meath and Westmeath comes into effect at 9 tomorrow night.
+The latest alert for Connacht, Cavan, Monaghan, Donegal, Longford, Louth, Meath and Westmeath comes into effect at 9 tomorrow night.

-Meanwhile, power has been restored to the majority of homes and businesses across the west of the county after a series of major faults overnight.

-Over 2,000 homes and businesses were without power this morning due to high winds.